mattvarghese/coconut/README.md

 > You should have received a copy of the GNU General Public License
 > along with Coconut.
 If not, see http://www.gnu.org/licenses/

+## Using Coconut
+Use of this distribution is subject to the GNU General Public License

+You need to have 'c++', 'flex', 'bison' and 'POSIX' libraries installed on your computer to use this distribution.

+The distribution has been tested and verified under the following platforms
+ 1. Redhat / linux 9 x86
+ 2. Ubuntu / Linux 15.10 x64
+ 3. Ubuntu MATE / Linux 15.10 armhf on Raspberry Pi 2

+To use the distribution, move into the 'test' directory and run 'make' if your terminal doesn't support colors, remove the flag *'-D__WITH_COLOR'* from each of the files 'mips/Makefile', 'asm/Makefile', 'io/Makefile'

+Once the compilation completes without errors, run
+> ./asm a.out {.mips file}

+to assemble a mips program for use by the simulatedprocessor. or if you get annoyed by the flood of output when assembling, issue the command as
+> ./asm a.out {.mips file} > /dev/null

+Then on one virtual terminal (xterm) run
+> ./dumbterminal

+and on another run
+> ./coconut

+'./coconut' asks you to first pick the caches. then it brings you to the a prompt
+> mips >

+where you need to issue commands.
+The following commands are supported
+ 1. 'n' execute one clock cycle of the processor.
+ 2. 'c {number}' execute {number} number of clock cycles.
+ 3. 'p' print values of registers. (small 'p')
+ 4. 'P' print values of registers for registers whose value is not zero. (capital 'P')
+ 5. 'q' quit.
+ 6. 'm {address}' display the value stored at memory addres {address}.
+ 7. 'd {address}' display the value stored at 1-level data cache address {address}.
+ 8. 'i {address}' display the value stored at 1-level instruction cache address {address}.
+ 9. 's' display stastics for the caches.
+ 10. 'b {breakpoint no.} {break address}' set one of the 0-15 breakpoints.
+To unset a breakpoint, set its address as -1.
+ 11. 'B' view all breakpoints.

+Note : An example of virtual terminal mentioned above is an 'xterm' window.
+Howevr, you can use any terminal.

 ## Distribution Structure
 ### 'asm' directory
 Contains the source for a simple assembler for the simulated processor.